-While we know our plans will change day by day, sometimes minute by minute, we wanted to inform you of the things we are doing to keep our children and employees safe.
+While we know our plans will change day by day, sometimes minute by minute, we wanted to inform you of the things we are doing to keep our children, customers, clients, and employees safe.

 - Upon recommendation of North Dakota Department of Health and the CDC, we have taken critical steps to slow the spread and acceleration of the virus, with an emphasis on social distancing.

-- Dakota Boys and Girls Ranch (Ranch) Residential Programs located in Fargo, Bismarck and Minot will continue operations, with additional safeguards in place to decrease the spread of COVID-19.
+- Dakota Boys and Girls Ranch (Ranch) Residential Programs located in Fargo, Bismarck and Minot has continued operations throughout the pandemic , with additional safeguards in place to decrease the spread of COVID-19.
 Additional safeguards include, but are not limited to:

 - Enhanced screening of staff and children; along with rapid identification and management of ill residents.

 - We continue to limit visitors and home passes for our residents.
-Please contact the case manager/treatment coordinator to arrange a visit.
+Please contact your child's case manager/treatment coordinator to arrange a visit.

 - Increased cleaning and disinfecting efforts.

 - We have sanitizing stations set up at the front of every store for customers.

 - We will sanitize the carts after every use.

 - Children must be with their parent/guardian at all times.